Saint Bernard Rescue Foundation, INC.

 If you are interested in becoming a foster or volunteer with Oregon Bernard Rescue please download application below fill it out and sign and mail to address included.
 (You will need Adobe reader)

 These folks donate most (if not all) of the food used by local rescue.

 "Happy Saint Bernard's fed by donations from Whole Pets NW"

 Annie: is a sweet, gentle soul.
+She is 4 and a half years old.
 She has only been in foster care for a brief period, but she is making the transition very well.
 Annie loves people and will follow whoever is moving around the house.
 She is also curious and will explore.
 She is very good with children.
 She gets along with other dogs but will chase cats if they run.
 Annie loves attention and will lay down for long periods of time with you.
 Her excitement can get the best of her and she will sometimes jump.
 She also has a little trouble listening.
 However, obedience training will help mitigate this.
 Annie is eager to please, so training should not be an issue and will benefit her and her forever family.